Data Centers in Alaska

 Natural Disaster Risk

-Alaska has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 45.05 out of 100 as of September 2025.
-While the overall score is very low nationally, the market faces specific and significant environmental challenges.
+Alaska has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 45.05 out of 100, as of September 2025.
+The score reflects a significant exposure to specific geological and climatic hazards that require careful facility engineering and site selection.